ow2-proactive/catalog-client/docs/CatalogObjectGrantControllerApi.md

 <a name="createCatalogObjectGrantForAGroupUsingPOST"></a>
 # **createCatalogObjectGrantForAGroupUsingPOST**
-> CatalogObjectGrantMetadata createCatalogObjectGrantForAGroupUsingPOST(sessionID, bucketName, catalogObjectName, accessType, userGroup)
+> CatalogObjectGrantMetadata createCatalogObjectGrantForAGroupUsingPOST(sessionID, bucketName, catalogObjectName, accessType, priority, userGroup)

 Create a new group grant for a catalog object